ofu003/PingPong/README.md

  ## By Oliver Fu

  ## Description
+ A project for taking a user's number and displaying the word "ping" for multiples of 3, "pong" for multiples of 5, and "Ping-Pong" for multiples of 15.

  ## Setup/Installation Requirements

  Clone this [repository](https://github.com/ofu997/PingPong), download or switch to your directory, or open my index.html page.

  ## Known Bugs
+ * None yet

  ## Specifications
  * Create an input field for user on html